top of page

 Reigniting the Creative Flame

-Man holding a clapperboard on a city street, wearing blue sweater.
-Text includes "The ick," scene and take numbers.
+Man holding a clapperboard on a city street, wearing a blue sweater.
+Text includes "The Ick," scene and take numbers.
 Bright, urban setting.

 bottom of page